adzienis/CMQueue/README.md

 }
 ```

 `grant_type` should be set to `client_credentials`.

+It is important to add an appropriate set of scopes (`public` by default).

 ### Course Management

-The course can be managed directly from the course settings.
+The course can be managed directly from the course page.
+It is possible to import/export a variety
+models associated with the course such as questions, tags, and enrollments.

 ### Site Management